ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalfinance/psp.md

 ### Accept multiple currencies:

-In addition to multiple payment methods, PSPs also provide support for multiple currencies.
-This allows fast and secure payments from customers around the world.
-This is important if you’re planning to expand your business beyond your own country.
-However, this is only possible if the PSP works with a payment processor that is capable of processing the desired currencies.
+PSPs provide support for multiple currencies to enable fast and secure cross-border payments.
+This is important for business planning to expand their presence abroad.

+DIGIFIN has access to a third-party processor with +17 global currencies integrated with VISA, Mastercard and UnionPay.
+By integrating them to our platform, we aim to streamline international PSP services from day 1.

 ### Get monthly reports on payments:

-Most PSPs offer you monthly reporting features for payments and transactions made to your business.
-There are some PSPs who offer real-time reporting features, but these can be more expensive.
+Most PSPs offer monthly reporting features for business payments and transactions.
+Through automation, PSPsS can provide real-time reporting features (accounts payable, reconciliation, expense management, tax reports etc..) at an affordable cost.

 ### Add new payment methods easily:

-PSPs allow you to add new payment methods, easily.
-There are increasingly more new payment options being created now, which make it more convenient for customers to make payments.
-Keeping up-to-date with these novel payment methods ensures that your customers find it convenient and simple to purchase your product or service.
-PSPs remain up-to-date with the latest payment methods, and typically, automatically make them available to you.
+PSPs allow people and businesses to expand their payment methods seamlessly.
+New payment options are being created regularly to simplify customers and merchants experiences.
+Leading PSPs integrate these new options fast to remain up-to-date with the latest payment methods, automatically making them available to you.

 ### Opening accounts with acquiring banks:

-Before accepting card payments, you will have to set up a merchant account for your business with an acquiring bank.
-PSPs can help with this application process and reduce the usual waiting period you will need to go through when opening a merchant account.
-PSPs can also have preexisting accounts with acquiring banks that they work with.
-Once signed up with a PSP, businesses can get sub-accounts under these preexisting accounts, making the process of setting up merchant accounts much easier, as these accounts are already approved and functioning.
+Before accepting card payments, a business has to set up a merchant account with an acquiring bank.
+PSPs can support businesses by fast tracking their applicationss with the acquiring banks.
+PSPs can also have pre-existing accounts with acquiring banks, allowing businesses to get sub-accounts under the pre-existing PSP accounts.
+This makes the whole process of setting up a merchant's account much easier, as these accounts are already approved and functioning.

 ### Reconcile transactions easily:

-PSPs provide complete transaction reports for every one of your payment methods.
+PSPs provide complete transaction reports for all of your payment methods.
 This makes it easier for you to reconcile transactions in the future.

 > TODO: (vic) localize for our situation, needs to be more integrated with DIGIFIN solution